fallahn/crogine/readme.md

 crogine uses OpenAL for audio, SDL2 for cross platform parts, and bullet 2.x for collision detection.
 Full physics support will be added as and when I deem necessary - the aforementioned modularity allows for easy integration of future features.
 Documentation can be generated with doxygen using the doxy file in common/docs.
 Eventually I plan to fully document features on the github wiki as and when I have the time.

+Portions of this software are copyright (c) 2019 The FreeType Project (www.freetype.org).
+All rights reserved.

 -----------------------------------------------------------------------

 Matt Marchant 2017 - 2020